nikashtefan/Learning-Tracker/replit.md

 - Smooth Framer Motion animations
 - Responsive layout for mobile and desktop

-All data is stored in browser localStorage for persistence without requiring a database.
+User data is stored in browser localStorage for persistence.
+Authentication is handled via Supabase Auth.

+## Authentication
+- Supabase Auth for user registration and login
+- Protected routes require authentication
+- Auth page at `/auth` for login/registration
+- Session management via Supabase onAuthStateChange listener
+- Logout functionality available in the header

 # User Preferences